Responsible stays around the world: Eco-lodges, green hotels and remote guesthouses

 Why?
 This luxury lodge’s Maori name (Healing of the Land) says it all: 90% of Mahu Whenua’s land is protected by New Zealand covenants, meaning it can never be built on.
 The size of land involved is vast: stay on this property, and you have access to 517 sq km (200 sq miles) of rolling paddocks and tussock farmland.
 The blue streak of Lake Wanaka itself and the white-headed mountains of Mount Aspiring National Park hover on the horizon.

 It’s New Zealand’s largest conservation undertaking on private land — and, with its rustic, homestead-like design, the lodge blends unobtrusively into a mountainside.

 Much of this land is being replanted with native species to help combat encroaching (and habitat-destroying) wilding conifers, and native birds such as pukekos are also being introduced and bred.
 As a guest at the property, you can take part in all of these efforts, including replanting trees.

 There are many ways you can spend your time in this region, and Paul from our New Zealand team shares his ideas in our guide to New Zealand’s luxury wilderness lodges.
 Enthusiastic riders might like to check out the lodge’s private stables, and the range of trails around the grounds.

-How to experience it: Spend a few days at Mahu Whenua as part of a trip exploring the South Island in depth, crossing the Southern Alps to observe marine life in Kaikoura.
-You can even head down to Stewart Island for the chance to see the elusive kiwi in the wild.
+How to experience it: Spend a few days at Mahu Whenua as part of a Classic New Zealand self-drive, crossing the Southern Alps to observe marine life in Kaikoura.
+You can even head down to Te Anau to explore the Fiordland National Park.